Healthy Twists on Holiday Desserts for Expecting Moms

-The holidays are right around the corner, and that means lots of yummy treats waiting to be gob- bled up!
-But don’t let the holidays get you off track with your nutritional needs whether you are pregnant or preparing for pregnancy.
-We have found some classic dessert recipes with a healthy twist to make sure mom and baby stay on the right track throughout the holidays!
+The holidays are right around the corner, and that means lots of yummy treats waiting to be gobbled up!
+With a few changes, you can still enjoy holiday desserts and meet your nutritional needs if you are pregnant or preparing for pregnancy.
+We’ve found some dessert recipes that are healthier versions of holiday favorites to make sure moms and babies stay on the right track throughout the holidays!

 Sweet Potato Custard

-The sweet smell of apples baking brings the holidays to mind for many.
-One study found that mothers who eat apples during pregnancy may be protecting their children from having asthma later on in life.4 Apples are also high in vitamin c and contain iron.
+The sweet smell of baked apples brings the holidays to mind for many.
+One study found that mothers who eat apples during pregnancy may be protecting their children from having asthma later on in life.4 Apples are also high in vitamin C and contain iron.
 They can help boost iron and curb anemia related to iron deficiency.
-During pregnancy, iron-deficiency anemia is said to be factor in low broth weight, premature births and still births.5 So look to this apple crisp as a tasty and healthy alternative to a traditional, higher-calorie apple pie.
+During pregnancy, iron-deficiency anemia is said to be factor in low birth weights, premature births and still births.5 So look to this apple crisp as a tasty and healthier alternative to a traditional, higher-calorie apple pie.

 Cranberry Pecan Cinnamon Rolls

-While more research is needed, there are some studies that found that there may be a preventative effect of cranberry ingestion against urinary tract infections during pregnancy.6 They are also high in vitamin c and fiber.
+While more research is needed, there are some studies that have found that there may be a preventive effect of cranberry ingestion against urinary tract infections during pregnancy.6 Cranberries are also high in vitamin C and fiber.
 So when you are thinking of what to bring to your next holiday party, remember this super fruit.
 Here is a wonderful recipe for Cranberry Pecan Cinnamon rolls.